-Model training concept and curriculum "NEETs training experts"
+Model training concept and curriculum "NEETs training NEETs on a European level"

 In the following, a model training concept and curriculum is presented.
 From the N4N pool of tools, a selection of themes, exercises, methods and social activities has been made.
 The curriculum below comprises themes and tools that seem most suitable for the European training format.
 More themes and tools are presented in the online learning environment of the N4N project: